shakebugs/shake-docs/docs/ios/user-feedback/invoke.md

 ## Invoke through code
 Invoke Shake user feedback through code by calling the `Shake.show` method anywhere after `Shake.start`.

 The `show` method can also be called with the argument `SHKShowOption` which determines the first presented screen in the Shake UI.

-Default value is `SHKShowOptionNew`.
+The default value is `SHKShowOptionNew`.

 <Tabs
   groupId="ios"